fidelity-contributions/finos-fluxnova-bpm-platform/README.md

 SPDX-License-Identifier: [Apache-2.0](https://spdx.org/licenses/Apache-2.0)

-Fluxnova Platform 1.0.0 ** Needs To Be Reviewed ** uses and includes third-party dependencies published under various licenses.
-By downloading and using Fluxnova Platform 7 ** Needs To Be Reviewed **  artifacts, you agree to their terms and conditions.
-Refer to ** Needs To Be Reviewed ** https://docs.camunda.org/manual/latest/introduction/third-party-libraries/ for an overview of third-party libraries and particularly important third-party licenses we want to make you aware of.
+Fluxnova uses and includes third-party dependencies published under various licenses.
+By downloading and using Fluxnova artifacts, you agree to their terms and conditions.